Words matter, especially in customer service. It helps in establishing connections and providing great service to your clients.

 “This will definitely help with your troubles/concerns/issues…”

-Aside from being a great listener, keep in mind that customers need assurance and guarantee that you can solve their issues.
+Aside from being a great listener, keep in mind that customers need assurance that you can solve their issues.
 Thus, aside from saying yes, you can emphasize your answer by using ‘definitely’.
-This helps in terms of offering solutions or services for their concerns.
+This will be helpful in terms of offering solutions or services for their concerns.

 “Let me pull your data up quickly.
 One moment, please.”

-As mentioned, you won’t always have the answer to their every question, especially if it requires additional data.
-This informs the customer of your next step to find these answers and assure you’ll get back to them shortly with the information at hand.
+You should realize that you won’t always have the answer to their every question, especially if it requires additional data.
+This informs the customer of your next step to finding these answers and assures you’ll get back to them shortly with the information at hand.

 “That’s terrific!
 Now, may we proceed with…”

 Praise them for proceeding with the service or solution you’re providing.
 Some of the words you can use interchangeably here are brilliant, excellent, and wonderful.
 It may take time to figure out all the right moves to deliver complimentary words effectively but one’s you do, it will turn your business one-of-a-kind brand!

 “Yes, I’d love to help you with that!”